 Google Sheets is a powerful tool for managing and analyzing data.
-This guide will help you become proficient in using its various features to streamline your tasks.
+This guide will help you understand its various features to streamline your tasks.

 To create a formula, select the cell where you want to display the result.
 Type the equals sign (=).
 Enter the cell address to reference first.
 A dotted border will appear around the cell being referenced.
 Type the operator, such as the addition sign (+).
 Enter the cell address to reference second.
 Press the Enter key.
 The formula calculates and displays the result.
 Change the value in either referenced cell to see the formula recalculate automatically.